helle253/notes/notes/tabletop.black-island-college.session-3.md

 Maze Oyster company is the major employer in town if Moorish Harbor.

 This place is totally empty, eerily so considering.

+Jacob's Fish Restaurant seems to be the only restaurant in town.